 If using a weight-distributing hitch, the chain must be vertical (straight up and down) under the pulling load where the actuator is extended.
 Excessive tongue weight beyond the actuator rating must be avoided as it will reduce the brake performance and could damage the actuator.
 Always follow the hitch manufacturer's instructions.
-Before deciding which type of hitch to use, consult the tow vehicle manufacturer for recommendations from the tow vehicle's perspective.
+Before deciding which type of hitch to use, consult the tow vehicle manufacturer for recommendations.